-Read on to learn more about eight of our skaters’ favorite places to trail skate!
+Read on to learn more about nine of our skaters’ favorite places to trail skate!

 Little Miami Scenic Trail, Milford Trailhead to Fifty West Brewing